Mohana-Maddi/Employibility-Analytics-Dashboard/README.md

-# Employibility-Analytics-Dashboard
-*A data-driven approach to hiring Full Stack Developers in California*

-## 🚀 Introduction

-Hiring the right talent can be challenging, especially in competitive fields like full-stack development.
-The **Employability Analytics Dashboard** is designed to make this process smoother and more data-driven.

-Developed as part of a **Master’s Research Project** at *Saint Louis University*, this dashboard helps hiring teams identify the best **Full Stack Developer** candidates in the *California* region.

-Built with **Power BI**, it simplifies recruitment by transforming complex candidate data into clear, easy-to-understand visuals.
-From technical skills to professional experience, the dashboard provides **meaningful insights** that enable HR teams to evaluate candidates efficiently and make confident hiring decisions.

----

-## 📚 Background

-Traditional recruitment methods often involve manually reviewing resumes, relying on subjective judgments, and managing scattered, unstructured data.
-This can lead to **inconsistent hiring decisions** and **longer time-to-fill positions**.

-This project addresses these challenges by introducing a **visual, data-driven approach** to hiring.
-The dashboard centralizes all key candidate information, helping hiring teams:

-✅ Quickly access valuable insights
-✅ Match candidates more effectively to job requirements
-✅ Identify hiring trends based on location, experience, and skills

-By transforming raw data into **clear, actionable visuals**, HR professionals can make well-informed hiring decisions—without getting lost in endless spreadsheets and resumes.

----

-## 🗂️ Dataset Source

-Since real hiring data wasn’t available, a **synthetic dataset** was generated using a mix of **ChatGPT, Python, and spreadsheet tools**.
-This dataset realistically simulates candidate profiles for **Full Stack Developer** roles across California, ensuring the analysis reflects real-world hiring scenarios.

-### 📄 Key Dataset Fields (Sample of 16 Attributes):
-- **Candidate ID** – Unique identifier for each candidate
-- **Full Name** – Candidate’s name
-- **Email** – Contact information
-- **Education Level** – Highest degree attained
-- **Graduation Year** – Year of graduation
-- **Technical Skills** – List of programming languages and frameworks
-- **Certifications** – Industry certifications (e.g., AWS, Scrum)
-- **Total Experience** – Overall years of experience
-- **Relevant Experience** – Experience specifically in full-stack development
-- **Last Job Role** – Most recent position held
-- **Employment Status** – Currently employed or seeking opportunities
-- **Interview Score** – Performance rating from interviews
-- **Resume Match Score** – How well the resume aligns with the job requirements
-- **Availability to Join** – Notice period or immediate availability
-- **Preferred Location** – Candidate’s desired work location
-- **Current Location** – Where the candidate is currently based

-This structured dataset provides a **realistic foundation** for analyzing hiring patterns and improving recruitment decisions.
+Employibility-Analytics-Dashboard
+A data-driven approach to hiring Full Stack Developers in California

+Introduction:

+The Employability Analytics Dashboard is a decision-support application developed to assist hiring teams in making informed recruitment and workforce management decisions.
+Created as part of a Master’s Research Project at Saint Louis University, this dashboard specifically focuses on streamlining the hiring process for Full Stack Developer roles in the California region.

+Built using Power BI, the dashboard enables a data-driven hiring approach by providing clear and actionable insights into candidate qualifications, professional experience, and technical skills.
+It serves as a visual tool that simplifies complex data into intuitive visuals, allowing HR teams to evaluate candidates more efficiently and effectively.

+Background of our project:

+Traditional hiring processes often rely on manual resume screening, subjective judgments, and unstructured data — all of which can lead to inconsistent hiring decisions and longer time-to-hire cycles.
+These challenges highlight the need for an evidence-based recruitment model that can bring consistency, fairness, and speed to the process.

+This project addresses those challenges by introducing a visual and analytical approach to recruitment.
+By integrating all relevant candidate data into a centralized dashboard, the tool empowers decision-makers with:
+1. Faster access to meaningful insights
+2. Improved alignment between job requirements and candidate profiles
+3. Clear visibility into hiring trends by location, experience, and skills

+Visualizing hiring data effectively allows HR professionals to make well-informed decisions at a glance, rather than sorting through volumes of unstructured information.

+Dataset Source:

+The Employability Analytics Application uses two structured datasets created specifically for this project to simulate a real-world hiring scenario.
+These datasets were prepared using a combination of spreadsheet tools and synthetic data generation to represent job postings and candidate profiles for Full Stack Developer roles in California.

+1. Numeric_Job_Postings.xlsx
+This dataset contains structured information about job requirements and postings for full stack developer positions.
+Key attributes include:
+- Job ID
+- Job Title
+- Required Skills
+- Minimum Experience
+- Preferred Certifications
+- Job Location
+- Job Type
+- Salary Range
+- Required Education Level
+- Job Posting Date

+2. Numeric_Candidate_Profiles.xlsx
+This dataset captures detailed profiles of job applicants including their technical and educational qualifications.
+Key attributes include:
+- Candidate ID
+- Name
+- Education Level
+- Graduation Year
+- Technical Skills
+- Certifications
+- Total & Relevant Experience
+- Interview Score
+- Resume Match Score
+- Preferred Location
+- Availability to Join
+- Current Employment Status

+Both datasets contain numeric and categorical values to support filtering, comparison, and aggregation within the Power BI dashboard.